Arrested Again, Trump Pleads Not Guilty To Federal Criminal Charges Over Classified Documents

-The twice impeached 45th president of the United States and on Tuesday was arrested for the second time in as many months in his most serious criminal case yet amid an increasingly polarizing political climate in the U.S.
+The twice impeached 45th president of the United States was arrested on Tuesday for the second time in as many months in his most serious criminal case yet amid an increasingly polarizing political climate in the U.S.

 Donald Trump pleaded not guilty during his arraignment inside a Miami courthouse to dozens of federal crimes alleged over the current presidential candidate’s undisputed possession of and refusal to return classified documents to the U.S. government after illegally removing them from the White House when he left office.